nraptis/BTree/readme.md

 BTree is thoroughly unit tested.
 This can be used with iOS, MacOS, WatchOS, or Server Side Swift.

+For storing billions and billions of items, you should use a larger value for order, such as 1024.

 You need three files:

 ```